Queen Elizabeth Thanked By Sex Toy Retailer Lovehoney That She Helped By Giving Them A Prestigious Award

 One point that Neal did not mention is that online is a more discreet way for those seeking to purchase sex toys, unlike the potential embarrassment or discomfort of walking into a store.

-The Bath-based business owner Neal spoke to their local paper about their increased success, and added bonus of the Queen’s Award For Enterprise.
+The Bath-based business owner Neal spoke to their local paper about their increased success and added bonus of the Queen’s Award For Enterprise.

 “It’s wonderful to be celebrating our 15th birthday with record sales and profits and the royal seal of approval.”

 The Lovehoney owner credits the Queen for the increased international success of the company.
-In the past year, the increase of international sales, outside of the U.K. and the E.U. was a 71 percent increase, with most of that traffic from the United States and Australia.
+In the past year, the increase of international sales outside of the U.K. and the E.U. was a 71 percent increase, with most of that traffic from the United States and Australia.
 Even the announcement of Brexit has not diminished their international sales.

 “We would like to thank the Queen for recognising our achievements – that royal recognition has really helped us to grow the brand overseas.”